M3rkr/genomnom-DSA4262/README.md

 # Genomnom-DSA4262

-This repository is designed for genomic data processing, model training, and evaluation as part of the DSA4262 project.
+This repository is designed for genomic data processing, model training, and evaluation as part of the NUS DSA4262 m6A modified site detection project.
 It offers scripts for data preparation, feature selection, model training, predictions, and result visualization.

 ## Table of Contents